ArmanMokammel/ASP.C/README.md

 # ASP.C - Restaurant Management System in C

-This was a CSE115 project submitted at NSU.
+This was a CSE115 project submitted at North South University.

 ## Authors